 As part of TRU’s emergency preparedness program, evacuation/fire drills are held at the end of September.
 Please avoid scheduling exams, important meetings, presentations, events, etc. on these days to minimize disruption.

-Remember, you must evacuate your building anytime you hear the alarm bells ringing—you never know when it may be the real thing—and follow the instructions of the volunteer marshals in the orange vests.
+Remember, you must evacuate your building anytime you hear the alarm bells ringing—you never know when it may be the real thing—gather at the nearest identified assembly meeting point, and await further instructions.

 Download the TRU SAFE app